Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/web_technologies.md

 * Lists (`<ul>` for bulleted lists, `<ol>` for numbered list).
 The only children allowed for these list are `<li>` (list item).
 * Tables.
 Not covered in this exercise.

-You’ll some of these in use shortly.
+You’ll use some of these shortly.

 ### Looking at HTML